• Skip to primary navigation

 Yum

-Hand holding a paprika cauliflower patty and dipping it into dipping sauce close up pic
+Hand holding a cauliflower patty and dipping it into tahini dipping sauce.

 Cauliflower patties are a tasty, easy way to get your veggies in.
 A little bit cheesy, nicely spiced with cumin and paprika, these are a hit all around for vegetarians and meat eaters alike.